sensiflow/main/docs/contributing/image-processor.md

     If you are not using Docker, you will need to install and run the services manually.

+    ###### PostgreSQL Database

     To populate the database with the required tables and data you can use the [./scripts/init/create_schema.sql](https://github.com/sensiflow/main/sql/init/create_schema.sql) sql file.

     Run it in your database management tool of choice.

+    ###### RabbitMQ Message Broker

+    The RabbitMQ Message Broker does not require any additional configuration.
+The instance queue is created automatically when the application starts.
+You only have to provide the queue name and server information in the configuration file.

 3.  #### Virtual environment